WalidAlsafadi/ros2-maze-navigation/README.md

 Check that:

 - the workspace built successfully
-- you sourced both setup files
+- both setup files were sourced
 - `TURTLEBOT3_MODEL=burger` is exported
 - the planner node is running
 - the bridge is running correctly

-### New launch file not found after adding files
+### New launch file or Python changes do not seem applied

-Rebuild and source the workspace again:
+Rebuild and source again:

 ```bash
 cd ~/ros2_project_ws